b12io/reading-group/scalable-alt-text.md

 ## Questions for B12
 * Could we use something like this to generate alt-text for customer images on their websites?
 * In general, how can we be more sensitive to accessibility issues on our and our customers websites?
+   - For customer's customers
+   - Accessibilty checklist for customers or Q&A tasks.
+Automated QA that ensures the website is accessible.
 * Given how well coding structured responses from an unstructured conversational process works, how well would it work for internal processes we have, like design review or customer website feedback?
+   - Code design feedbacks into categories.
+Unstructured => structured
 ## Other references
 * [VizWiz](http://up.csail.mit.edu/other-pubs/vizwiz.pdf)
 * [CaptionBot](https://www.captionbot.ai/)